Runaway (Nuyorican Soul song): Critical reception

 Larry Flick from Billboard stated that "as clubland continues to salivate for the onset of the full-length debut from Nuyorican Soul, the act offers this wonderfully faithful rendition of the Loleatta Holloway disco classic with fierce Latin/dance diva India in the vocal seat."
 Pan-European magazine Music & Media declared it as "a perfect drivetime record, with Kenny "Dope" Gonzalez and Louie Vega packing in every gramme of sunshine they've soaked up during years of fusing latino beats and New York club vibes.
 Soaring vocals from salsa diva India make this the most accessible track from their self titled album..."
 Alan Jones from Music Week wrote, "The new version is pleasingly retro, with India replicating Holloway's role with distinction.
 Radio is already on this one, too, and a hit is the only possible outcome."
-A reviewer from People Magazine noted that the current "queen of salsa", India, "tears into" the disco standard.
-Judson Kilpatrick from Vibe deemed it an "soaring remake".
-David Sinclair from The Times viewed it as a "buoyant" debut.
+A reviewer from People Magazine noted that the current "queen of salsa", India, "tears into" the disco standard, while Judson Kilpatrick from Vibe deemed it an "soaring remake".
+David Sinclair from The Times complimented it as a "buoyant" debut.

 Music video

 The accompanying music video for "Runaway" takes place in a cramped apartment where there is a house party.
 India performs the song amidst the crowd of dancing people.
-Occasionally, the story of three different women are being told; one comes home and finds her boyfriend with another woman.
-The second woman is tired of cleaning up after her lazy boyfriend, and the third one has had enough of her boyfriend playing nights with the guys.
+Interspersed with this, three different women's stories are being told; one comes home and finds her boyfriend with another woman; the second is tired of cleaning up after her lazy boyfriend; and the third has had enough of her boyfriend playing cards with the guys.
 Towards the end while India sings, all three women are packing their cases and running away from their boyfriends.

 Impact and legacy

 American singer Janet Jackson once told MTV News that her inspiration to write her 1997 hit "Together Again" came from "Runaway" by Nuyorican Soul, as the song reminded her of being in Studio 54 in New York when she was a child.
 It gave Jackson a kind of New York feel of disco and she wanted to do something like this.

 DJ Magazine ranked the song at number 51 in their list of "Top 100 Club Tunes" in 1998.

 Disc Over Music main man and UK mainstay Tim Green said that "Runaway" was the first song he remember hearing, and liking, that could be classified as dance music.

+Mixmag included the Armand Van Helden mix in their list of "The Best Basslines in Dance Music" in 2020, writing, "A legendary remix from a remix king.
+Armand Van Helden adds speed garage whizz and bass to Nuyorican Soul's sultry disco jam 'Runaway' with India.
+No longer a laidback cut for lazy days, AvH's remix is Strictly 4 Tha Clurb, powered by a zig-zag bassline with bundles of energy."